 The point I’m trying to make here is that Terrance Dicks completely ignored Malcolm Hulke introducing Jo Grant and the Master first in ‘The Doomsday Weapon’ before he introduced them again in ‘Terror of the Autons’.
 What’s with the ‘Doctor Who’ Target novelizations getting confused?

-In the book, there is more background given to Luigi Rossini, the owner of the circus featured in the story.
+In the book, there’s more background given to Luigi Rossini, the owner of the circus featured in the story.
 There’s also a change of name for Rossini’s circus as it gets changed from International Circus as in the TV story to Circus Rossini.
-Rossini’s real name’s revealed as Lew Ross instead of Lew Russell.
+Rossini’s real name is revealed as Lew Ross instead of Lew Russell.

-When the Doctor meets the Time Lord Messenger who warns him about the Master on Earth, it gets revealed that the messenger was present at the Doctor’s trial during ‘The War Games’.
-This was interesting to see and it explains why there is tension between the two characters during the scene.
+When the Doctor meets the Time Lord messenger who warns him about the Master on Earth, it gets revealed that the messenger was present at the Doctor’s trial during ‘The War Games’.
+This was interesting to discover and it explains why there was tension between the two characters in their scene.

 In the ‘Terror of the Autons’ novelization, we have the name of the Nestene planet given to us by Terrance Dicks!
 Wow!
 And it turns out to be called Polymos!
 I’m surprised this name for the Autons’ planet hasn’t come up again in the TV series.
 How come the Autons’ planet isn’t mentioned on TV?!

-In the book, the Brigadier accompanies the Doctor and Jo to see Mrs. Farrel about her dead husband as well as getting ‘the killer doll’ as Terrance described it.
-Very nice to have the Brig come along for the ride, but it does reduce Jo’s role in terms of most of her lines being given to the Brigader instead.
+In the book, the Brigadier accompanies the Doctor and Jo to see Mrs. Farrel about her dead husband as well as acquiring ‘the killer doll’ as Terrance described it.
+Very nice to have the Brig come along for the ride, but it does reduce Jo’s role in terms of most of her lines being given to the Brigadier instead.

 There’s a weapon that the scientist George Philips uses against the Doctor in the story and that happens to be a Sontaran fragmentation grenade.
-Now considering ‘Terror of the Autons’ was made before ‘The Time Warrior’, it is interesting Terrance has a Sontaran weapon used in this novelization.
+Now considering ‘Terror of the Autons’ was made before ‘The Time Warrior’, it’s interesting Terrance had a Sontaran weapon used in this novelization.

 There’s a statement made by the Doctor in the novelization that if the Time Lords ever caught the Master, they would reverse his timeline so that he would never have existed.
-This is quite disturbing to think of, as it reflects on the Time Lords in ‘The War Games’ before changing in ‘The Five Doctors’.
+This is quite disturbing to think about, as it reflects on the Time Lords in ‘The War Games’ before they changed right up to ‘The Five Doctors’.

-Just as Jo runs away; the Master calls out to stop.
-She then turns round at his hypnotic command.
+Just as Jo runs away; the Master calls out to her to stop.
+She then turns around at his hypnotic command.
 That is pretty effective and terrifying to read in the novelization compared to the TV story.
-Jo’s attempts to run away and ultimately fail could’ve been so effective to watch in the TV version of this.
+Jo’s attempts to run away and ultimately fail could have been so effective to watch in the TV version.

-Apparently it’s the Brigadier and Yates who enter to stop Jo setting off the bomb in the novelization rather than Yates and Benton entering in the TV story.
-Apparently the Doctor identifies the bomb as a Saturnian Solar Bomb.
-I supposed Terrance decided to name it in the novelization to make alien. 😀
+Apparently, it’s the Brigadier and Yates who enter to stop Jo setting off the bomb in the novelization rather than Yates and Benton entering in the TV version.
+It transpires the Doctor identifies the bomb as a Saturnian Solar Bomb.
+I supposed Terrance decided to name it in the novelization to make it alien. 😀

 I enjoyed the stuff in the novelization where Albert Goodge is thinking about his lunch and how he reacts to having boiled eggs during his working day. 😀 It was also interesting to read Rex Farrel’s father as a character, since he seems fiercely firm in his doubts about his son in charge of his factory.

 It turns out McDermott founded Farrel Plastics with Rex Farrel’s father.
 There’s also a change when Rex Farrel forgets McDermott was murdered by a plastic sofa.
 He tells his father that McDermott is away on business.
-This was because the Master removed the murder incidental from Rex’s memory.
+This is because the Master removed the murder incident from Rex’s memory.

-In the book, it is several circus men who try to capture the Doctor at the circus when he’s trying to get into the Master’s TARDIS disguised as a horsebox.
-In the TV version, it is just Tony the strongman who knocks him out.
-Rossini also persuades them circus men that the Doctor is stealing their takings.
+In the book, it’s several circus men who try to capture the Doctor at the circus when he’s trying to get into the Master’s TARDIS disguised as a horsebox.
+In the TV version, it was just Tony the strongman who knocks him out.
+Rossini also persuades the circus men that the Doctor is stealing their takings.

 There are small additions given in the novelization by Terrance Dicks compared to the TV version.
 These include the Doctor riding a roundabout whilst at the circus looking for Professor Philips.
 There’s also more detail given regarding the distribution of the daffodils by the Autons to the public.

 During the U.N.I.T. and Auton battle, it takes place in a field near the research centre in the novelization rather than on the research centre grounds in the TV story.
-The Master also disguises himself as an Auton when getting to the research.
-His killing a technician at the end is omitted here.
+The Master also disguises himself as an Auton when getting to the research centre.
+His killing of a technician at the end is omitted.

 There’s a change in the climax of the story where the Master helps the Doctor and the Brigadier to stop the Autons.
 Instead of changing sides and being persuaded by the Doctor very quickly, it’s revealed that the Master is afraid of both the Auton High Council for causing a failure in their plans.

 There’s also the Master being threatened at gunpoint by the Brigadier in the scene.
-The Master becomes convinced by both the Auton High Council’s disposal of him and the Brigadier pointing him at gunpoint to change his mind.
-I think this works better in the novelization compared to the TV tale.
+The Master becomes convinced by both the Auton High Council’s disposal of him and the Brigadier having him at gunpoint to change his mind.
+I think this works better in the novelization compared to the TV story.

-The novelization closes with the Doctor tinkering with the Master’s dematerialisation circuit with the Brigadier and eventually Jo leaving him in his lab.
+The novelization closes with the Doctor tinkering with the Master’s dematerialisation circuit before the Brigadier and eventually Jo leave him in his lab.
 The final scene doesn’t have the Doctor say he’s looking forward to seeing the Master again.
 In fact, the Doctor states that he ‘can’t stand the fellow’.

 ‘Doctor Who and the Terror of the Autons’ is a pretty good novelization by Terrance Dicks.
 There are considerable changes made in the story from TV into novelization.
 But these are changes made to improve upon the weaker aspects of the story, including Brownrose as well as the tale’s conclusion.

-I enjoyed reading and listening to this Target novelization of ‘Doctor Who’, especially with Geoffrey Beevers reading the story in the background.
-Terrance Dicks does well novelizing these ‘Doctor Who’ stories into book form and does remains true to the spirit of Robert Holmes’ scriptwriting in this one.
+I enjoyed reading and hearing the Target novelization of this ‘Doctor Who’ story, especially with Geoffrey Beevers narrating the story in the background.
+Terrance Dicks does well novelizing these ‘Doctor Who’ stories into book form and he does remain true to the spirit of Robert Holmes’ scriptwriting in this one.

 ‘Doctor Who and the Terror of the Autons’ rating – 8/10